Conelike radiant structures: AH structures and Einstein equations for statistical structures

 Following \cite{Calderbank-faraday} in the context of Weyl structures, define the \emph{Faraday curvature} $F_{ij} \in \Ga(\ext^{2}\ctm)$ of the AH structure to be the curvature of the connection induced by $\nabla$ on the line bundle of $-(1/n)$-densities.
 Because $|\det g|^{-1/(2n)}$ is $-(1/n)$-density it follows from \eqref{faraday1} that $F_{ij} = -\tfrac{1}{2}d\chi_{ij}$.

 An AH structure $(\nabla, [g])$ is \emph{exact} if the one-form $\chi_{i}$ associated with any $g \in [g]$ is exact.
 Equivalently, there is $g \in [g]$ such that the associated one-form $\chi_{i}$ is identically zero.
-In this case $g$ is said to be a \emph{distinguished} representative of $[g]$.
-Note that a distinguished representative is determined only up to positive homothety.
-Because $\nabla_{i}g^{ij} = -\chi^{j}$, an AH structure is exact if and only if the divergence $\nabla_{i}g^{ij}$ vanishes.
-An AH structure is \emph{closed} if its Faraday curvature is identically zero (equivalently, $\chi$ is closed).
+In this case $g$ is a \emph{distinguished} representative of $[g]$.
+A distinguished representative is determined only up to positive homothety.
+Because $\nabla_{i}g^{ij} = -\chi^{j}$, an AH structure is exact if and only if there is $g \in [g]$ so that the divergence $\nabla_{i}g^{ij}$ vanishes.
+An AH structure is \emph{closed} if its Faraday curvature is identically zero (equivalently, $\chi$ is closed for any $g \in [g]$).
 A closed AH structure is locally exact, but it need not be globally so.

+By definition, a distinguished representative $g$ of an exact AH structure $(\nabla, [g])$ determines with $\nabla$ a special statistical structure.
+Lemma \ref{statisticalahlemma} implies that a statistical structure $(\nabla, g)$ generates an AH structure $(\tnabla, [g])$ and the AH structure generated by a statistical structure $(\nabla, g)$ is exact if and only if $(\nabla, g)$ is a special statistical structure.
+Consequently, an exact AH structure can be viewed as a positive homothety class of special statistical structures.